arkency/posts/posts/2022-11-17-verifying-content-security-policy-with-selenium-and-cuprite.md

 ## How to detect Content-Security Policy violation

-At this point we already know that it's the application or web server dictating policy.
+At this point, we already know that it's the application or web server dictating policy.
 And the web browser has "the engine" to verify end enforce it.
-Thus it would be best to lean on headless web browser in the test and never look into that black box.
+Thus it would be best to lean on a headless web browser in the test and never look into that black box.

 In order to verify desired Content-Security Policy, we first need to emulate it. `RES::Browser` is technically speaking a Rack application that you either mount in a Rails app or run standalone.
 Let's focus on the former.
-That's most frequent use case.
+That's the most frequent use case.

-When mounted, `RES::Browser` would rely on CSP header from Rails application.
-In test we don't need to involve though.
+When mounted, `RES::Browser` would rely on the CSP header from Rails.
+In a test, we don't need to involve the whole application though.
 Just a tiny Rack middleware that adds Content-Security Policy headers will be enough here to emulate it.

 ```ruby
 class CspApp